DappCoderr/Cadence-Fun/doc/docs/Module 2/Lesson 9.md

 }
 ```

-Return Value: This function takes a new name as input, updates the city name, and returns the new name.
+**Return Value**: This function takes a new name as input, updates the city name, and returns the new name.

 ```jsx
 access(all) fun updateCityName(newName:String): String {